 Additionally, Atlassian is working on bringing Data Residency next to the UK, Canada, and Japan.
 By default, all tools are hosted in the global location, which includes all AWS regions, as you can see in the table above.
 For these tools, Atlassian determines where the data included in the scope is located, and to optimize the performance of the tools, they do not limit the movement of data from these tools and move the data between AWS regions as needed.

 In the event that you need the in-scope tool data to remain in a specific location and the data residence is available to your tool, you can request that the in-scope data be moved to a specific location and pinned there.

 The announcement that this feature is already available in Germany:

 The Atlassian Data Residency is widening its reach.— DEISER | We help you with Atlassian (@deiser) November 8, 2022

 It has been announced on the @atlassiancom that this feature is already available in Germany.

 Check all the details >> https://t.co/x7s7kNqkAu pic.twitter.com/ONHhYdorvd

-Please find below, what information Atlassian doesn't commit to store for data residency in cloud tools:
+Please find below, what information Atlassian doesn't commit to storing for data residency in cloud tools:

-Atlassian stores user account information in a central identity service and a small controlled set of replication services, however, they do not lock these services, or user account information into them, because they host them around the world to meet the performance needs of our customers.
+Atlassian stores user account information in a central identity service and a small controlled set of replication services; however, they don't lock these services, or user account information into them, because they host them around the world to meet the performance needs of our customers.